- Cost per pair: $799 if paid in full or $25 per month if financed

 Eargo Link is an earbud style, ITE hearing aid offering more versatility than the Eargo SE and Eargo 7.
 It features Bluetooth 5.3, the latest version of Bluetooth, so you can also use it to stream music and take phone calls.
 Like the other Eargo models we reviewed, the Link includes noise reduction for better sound quality.

 Although it’s not waterproof, the Eargo Link is sweat-resistant, making it a good option for people who want to wear their hearing aids while exercising.
 We also like that it’s rechargeable.
 The biggest problem we have with this model is the charge only lasts for nine hours.
-While it’s good for limited use, it misses the mark for all-day hearing, making it a less-than-convenient option for people who need a hearing aid for longer daily use.
+While good for limited use, it misses the mark for all-day hearing, making it a less-than-convenient option for people who need a hearing aid for longer daily use.

-“If a hearing aid offers ‘all-day hearing,’ it is designed to provide continuous functionality and performance for all hours of the day on a single charge,” said Hunter Gerhart, AuD., director of audiology at Livingston Hearing Aid Center in Dallas.
+“If a hearing aid offers ‘all-day hearing,’ it is designed to provide continuous functionality and performance for all hours of the day on a single charge,” said Hunter Gerhart, AuD, director of audiology at Livingston Hearing Aid Center in Dallas.
 “This feature is important because users want to trust their hearing aids will perform at peak capacity throughout the entire day, allowing them to engage in their daily activities without needing to stop and recharge.”

 The Eargo Link is similar in appearance to the types of earbuds worn for listening to music—which makes it a less discreet, more visible option than the Eargo SE and Eargo 7.
 For people who are self-conscious, the modern appearance of the Link may make them more likely to wear their hearing aids every day.